Muhtar-Qong/Temp_Topics/App.design.md

 - **Separation of Concerns:** Server, UI, and logic are in separate files.
 - **Extensibility:** Easy to add new features (e.g., saving screenshots, notifications).
 - **Visuals:**
-  - Colorful, modern gradients and shadows for the title
+  - Colorful, modern gradients and shadows for the title (use "Blazor color transition")
   - Disabled buttons are clearly styled
-  - Webcam number is displayed below the feed
+  - Webcam number is displayed below the feed (Webcam feed canvas)

 ## File Structure
 - `index.html` — Main UI
 - `webcam.js` — Client-side logic
 - `server.js` / `serverCore.js` — Node.js server
 - `README.md` — Project info
-- `App.prompt.md` — Prompt and instructions
+- `App.prompt.md` — Keep all prompts and instructions in this file for later a reference.
 - `App.design.md` — (This file)

----
-This design file serves as a reference for understanding and extending the application, including all recent style updates and error fixes.